Splidejs/splide/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!--
-  Please make sure add a new issue before you send PR!
+  Please make sure to add a new issue before you send PR!
 -->

 ## Related Issues